smailbarkouch/smailbarkouch.github.io/content/blog/lockbook-new-keys/index.md

 The account key is a critcal part of our [end-to-end encryption scheme](https://en.wikipedia.org/wiki/End-to-end_encryption).
 This ensures that no one besides you can see your notes, not even us.
 This account key corresponds to a private key from the [`secp256k1`](https://en.bitcoin.it/wiki/Secp256k1) encryption standard.
 A user's files are encrypted hierarchically using [`AES`](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), another encryption standard, and the uppermost key is encrypted using the public key corresponding to your private key.
 This is called hybrid encryption, and it combines the benefits of both symmetric and asymmetric encryption capabilities.
 You can read more about it [here](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

 Our current account key has some issues though.
 It contains unnecessary information, like what server your Lockbook communicates to, and the username.
-All of which is base64 encoded, resulting a combination of random characters.
+All of which is base64 encoded, resulting in a combination of random characters.
 This isn't necessarily bad, but for someone who might want to write their account key down, it is difficult and error prone.
 It reminds me of an xkcd comic:

 ![xkcd-comic-1](xkcd-comic-1.png)